RotherOSS/otobo-docker/README.md

 # Some info regarding running OTOBO under Docker.

 For running OTOBO under HTTP altogether five containers are started.
-For HTTPS an additional container running nginx is started.
+For HTTPS another container for nginx as a webproxy is started.
 These containers are managed via Docker compose.
 The setup is controlled via the file .env.